nextcloud-releases/all-in-one/readme.md

 You can run AIO also with docker rootless.
 How to do this is documented here: [docker-rootless.md](https://github.com/nextcloud/all-in-one/blob/main/docker-rootless.md)

 ### Can I run this with Podman instead of Docker?
-No. Since Podman is not 100% compatible with the Docker API, you cannot use Podman instead of Docker (since that would add yet another platform where the maintaner would need to test on).
+No. Since Podman is not 100% compatible with the Docker API, you cannot use Podman instead of Docker (since that would add yet another platform where the maintainer would need to test on).
 However you can use and follow the [manual-install documentation](./manual-install/) to get AIO's containers running with Podman or use Docker rootless, as described in the above section.

 ### How to change the Nextcloud apps that are installed on the first startup?
 You might want to adjust the Nextcloud apps that are installed upon the first startup of the Nextcloud container.
 You can do so by adding `--env NEXTCLOUD_STARTUP_APPS="deck twofactor_totp tasks calendar contacts notes"` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) and customize the value to your fitting.
 It must be a string with small letters a-z, 0-9, spaces and hyphens or '_'.
 You can disable shipped and by default enabled apps by adding a hyphen in front of the appid.
 E.g. `-contactsinteraction`.